 Art by Jim Lee.
 Written by James Tynion IV.

 This comic book series will explore the hidden history of the DC Universe going back thousands of years.
-It explore the two tribes as introduced in Dark Days: The Forge and how they use their gifts to protect humanity.
+It explores the two tribes as introduced in Dark Days: The Forge and how they use their gifts to protect humanity.
+Fans of The Batman Who Laughs will want to check out issue #3 of this series.

 The Curse of Brimstone